gsarti/website-content/content/activities/inputs.md

  css_class = ""
 +++

+### 2026

+**January 2026**: I started a postdoctoral position at Northeastern University as a member of the [BauLab](https://baulab.info).
+Very excited to work with the [NDIF team](https://ndif.us) on building cutting-edge tools for interpretability research! 🔍

 ### 2025

+**December 2025**: I graduated cum laude with my PhD in Natural Language Processing from the University of Groningen! 🎓 My thesis on [Actionable Interpretability for Machine Translation](https://gsarti.com/phd-thesis/) is now available online.
+Huge thanks to my supervisors [Arianna Bisazza](http://www.cs.rug.nl/~bisazza/), [Malvina Nissim](https://malvinanissim.github.io/) and [Grzegorz Chrupała](https://grzegorz.chrupala.me) for their support during these years.

 **February 2025**: I am visiting the [IRT Saint-Exupéry](https://www.irt-saintexupery.com/) in Toulouse, France, to collaborate on an interpretability project with the [DEEL team](https://www.irt-saintexupery.com/deel-le-programme-en-intelligence-artificielle-robuste-et-explicable-entre-dans-sa-phase-2/).